hmcts/cookie-manager/README.md

 It provides a streamline way to define essential and non-essential cookies on a service, which then acts as a basis for user’s to provide consent for each different category of cookie.
+The minified script is just under 4KB (after GZIP) and supports IE11 / ES5 by default.

 This library is intended to be used with the [GDS Cookie Banner component](https://design-system.service.gov.uk/components/cookie-banner/) though it can be configured to support a variety of multi-stage cookie banners of varying designs.

 **In-depth documentation on all configuration options, emitted events, configuration with common analytics libraries and more can be [found on the project's documentation site](https://hmcts.github.io/cookie-manager/).**